robinrojh/tp/docs/UserGuide.md

 ### Delete a Procedure from the Client: `deleteProc`

 Deletes a Procedure associated with your Client.
 This is important as it allows you to maintain and make changes to the database.

-Note: After editting the Procedure, you have to type `listProc <CLIENT_INDEX>` for the change to be reflected on the GUI.
-This will be resolved in v1.4.

 **Format:** `deleteProc <CLIENT INDEX> <PROCEDURE INDEX>`
 - `deleteProc` refers to the command of deleting a Procedure from the Client at the specified index.